 5. Practise every day for 5 mins, ideally in the morning and that will set you up for a good pace all day.

-Some people video their presentations and watch it back.
+Some people video their presentations and watch them back.
 This is a good idea if you are already quite confident but sometimes not a good idea if you are nervous.
 It can highlight other things that are ‘wrong’ like fidgeting or pacing about and that might make you more worried.
-For nervous presenters, initially focus on slowing down and breathing correctly and the other bad habits will decrease alongside that too.
+For nervous presenters, initially focus on slowing down and breathing correctly and the other bad habits will decrease alongside that too, for more information on tackling your public speaking nerves see our blog on “Tips for reducing nerves before a presentation”.
 A better idea is to use a voice-only recorder – see below.

 Using any voice recording app you can record yourself as you present and listen back to your recording.
 When you listen back imagine being a member of the audience and imagine it being the first time you have heard this information, does it feel like the right pace?
 Ask a buddy for feedback – preferably one who speaks more slowly than you!

 Many metronome apps are available, here’s how you could use them:

 1. Ask a buddy to help

 2. Start ‘presenting’ and ask your buddy to set the metronome to the pace at which you are speaking

 3. Slow the metronome pace by 25% and practice talking to that slower pace.
 (Some people need to slow down to almost half their nervous speaking speed!)